 What's the difference between psychologists, psychiatrists, and counsellors?

-Psychologists have graduate-level training (Master's or PhD) in a specific branch of psychology, for example, counselling; their main treatment modality is "talk therapy" and behavioural interventions (such as cognitive-behavioural therapy) and they do not prescribe medication.
+Psychologists have graduate-level training (Master's or PhD) in a specific branch of psychology, for example, counselling.
+Their main treatment modality is "talk therapy" and behavioural interventions (such as cognitive-behavioural therapy) and they do not prescribe medication.
 Psychologists' services are generally not covered by the public health care system, unless they are employed in a hospital, school, or correctional setting.
 Private practice psychologists can usually be accessed by self-referral.

 Psychiatrists are medical doctors (MD) with expertise in mental health.
 They can prescribe medication, and this tends to be their main treatment modality.
 In Canada, psychiatrists' services are paid for by the public health care system.
 To see a psychiatrist, you typically need a referral from a family doctor or access through a hospital-based program.

 Do I need a doctor's referral to see a psychologist?
 Does a doctor's referral cover the fee?

 You do not need a doctor's referral to receive services, and having one does not cover the fee unless this is required by your insurance plan for coverage, which is rare (please check with your plan administrator regarding the details of your coverage).

 Is everything I say in counselling confidential?

-Most but not all information shared with a psychologist is confidential.
+Most but not all information shared with a psychologist in Alberta is confidential.
 The exceptions include imminent risk to safety, child abuse or neglect, and certain situations which are mandated by law.
 The details of confidentiality and its limitations will be explained prior to the start of counselling services.
 When seeing a psychologist, your information is stored securely and privately (not on Netcare, the electronic health record in Alberta, unless you are receiving services within the public system or AHS).

 What should I be prepared to do in counselling?

 What will happen before and in the first appointment?

 Before your first appointment, you will be asked to fill out forms asking for your contact information and your written consent to receive counselling.
-As part of this process, I will explain important details related to counselling services, such as the confidentiality policy.
-(For virtual therapy services done by video or phone, these forms will be emailed to you ahead of the first appointment.)
+At the start of the first appointment, I will review important details related to counselling services, such as the confidentiality policy and how fees and payments work.